Correlation Between Lloyds Banking and Intesa Sanpaolo

 Strong

-Compared to the overall equity markets, risk-adjusted returns on investments in Lloyds Banking Group are ranked lower than 13 (%) of all global equities and portfolios over the last 90 days.
-Despite nearly fragile fundamental indicators, Lloyds Banking reported solid returns over the last few months and may actually be approaching a breakup point.
+Compared to the overall equity markets, risk-adjusted returns on investments in Lloyds Banking Group are ranked lower than 5 (%) of all global equities and portfolios over the last 90 days.
+Despite nearly fragile fundamental indicators, Lloyds Banking may actually be approaching a critical reversion point that can send shares even higher in October 2024.

 Intesa Sanpaolo SpA